Skip to content

 When Rescheduling

-Moved to a later date.
-Offer a waitlist for something sooner.
+Moved to a later date than they wanted?
+Add them to the waitlist for sooner.

 Touchpoint 1: Checkout After a Visit

 When a patient schedules their next appointment at checkout and the preferred time isn't available, that's the single strongest waitlist opportunity.
-The patient just told you they wanted Tuesday at 9 AM and you booked them for Thursday at 2 PM instead.
-They're already mildly disappointed.
-Offering to add them to the waitlist for their preferred slot feels like a service, not a sales pitch.
+The patient just told you they wanted Tuesday at 9 AM and you booked them for Thursday at 3 PM.
+Add them to the Tuesday morning waitlist before they leave the desk.
+The conversation is already open and they've just confirmed they want to come.

 Script: "I've got you down for Thursday at 2, but I know you mentioned Tuesday mornings work better.
 Would you like me to add you to our waitlist?
-If a Tuesday slot opens up, we'll text you right away and you can grab it."
+If a Tuesday morning slot opens up, we'll text you, and you can grab it if it works."

 Touchpoint 2: Recall and Reactivation Outreach

 When you're contacting overdue patients for reactivation, some will say they want to come in but can't find a time that works.
 Add them to the waitlist instead of losing them entirely.
-A patient who says "nothing works this month" is telling you they're interested but constrained.
-The waitlist keeps that door open.
-According to the ADA, automated recall systems increase patient return rates by 25-40%.
-Pairing recall outreach with waitlist enrollment amplifies that number.
+A patient who says "nothing works this month" but agrees to be on a waitlist is dramatically more valuable than one you simply don't hear from again.

 Touchpoint 3: Rescheduling Conversations

 When a patient calls to reschedule, and their new appointment is further out than the original, ask if they'd like to be on the waitlist for something sooner.
-They're telling you the original time doesn't work anymore, but they still want care.
-The waitlist catches the gap between "I need to move my appointment" and "I'll just forget about it."
+They're telling you the original time doesn't work anymore, but the urgency is still there.
+They'd take an earlier slot if one opened up.

 What to Capture